 Responsibly Sourced Wood

 Forests filter the water we drink and the air we breathe.
 Worldwide, 1.6 billion people rely on forests for their livelihoods, including food, clothing or shelter.
 Deforestation and forest destruction is the second leading cause of carbon pollution, causing 20% of total greenhouse gas emissions.

 In furniture, wood is one of the largest volume materials we use.
 By choosing to use responsibly sourced wood in our products, we support healthy forests and ecosystems.
 We recognize the Forest Stewardship Council® (FSC) as the gold standard for certification of healthy forest management and sustainable timber, and we use reclaimed and recycled wood whenever possible.
 As a member of World Wildlife Fund’s Forests Forward, we engage diverse organizations and groups to improve forest management and responsible trade worldwide.

 We are committed to the health and safety of our customers.
 All of our products meet national and state laws for restricted substances and emissions.
 We meet and exceed these regulations with rigorous testing standards for quality and safety.
 We also have dedicated teams, at the corporate level and at each brand, tasked with evaluating the latest research into safer materials and new techniques.

 We’re continually expanding our offering of low-VOC (volatile organic compound) and water-based furniture finishes.
 Products with finishes that use fewer harsh solvents and emit fewer VOCs improve indoor air quality for our factory workers and in customers’ homes.
 This is particularly important to our children’s products, as the health impacts of chemicals and indoor air pollution are dangerous to children.
-Pottery Barn Kids and Teen are proud to lead the industry through their commitment to safe and nontoxic products, including GREENGUARD Certified furniture.
+Pottery Barn Kids and Teen are proud to lead the industry through their commitment to products safe from harmful chemicals, including GREENGUARD Certified furniture.